wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

     ```
     See [Install a Proxy](http://docs.wavefront.com/proxies_installing.html#install-a-proxy) to find other options for installing the proxy on your environment.

-* Set up an OpenTelemetry Collector for Tanzu Observability:
+* Set up an OpenTelemetry Collector:
     1. Download the `otelcol-contrib` binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-releases/releases).
     1. In the same directory, create a file named `otel_collector_config.yaml`.
     1. Copy the configurations in the [preconfigured YAML file](https://github.com/wavefrontHQ/opentelemetry-examples/blob/master/otel_collector_config.yaml) to the file you just created.
 For details on OpenTelemetry configurations, see [OpenTelemetry Collector Configuration](https://opentelemetry.io/docs/collector/configuration/).